phalcon/documentation/docs/volt.md

 ```

-A partial is included in runtime, Volt also provides `include`, this compiles the content of a view and returns its contents as part of the view which was included:
+A partial is included in runtime, Volt also provides `include`, which compiles the content of a view and returns its contents as part of the view that was included:

 ```twig
 {%- raw -%}